w3c/wad-intro-accessibility/README.md

 > [!IMPORTANT]
 > This repository will be archived soon.
 >
-> [Introduction to Web Accessibility](https://www.w3.org/WAI/fundamentals/accessibility-intro/) is now edited in the [wai-website](https://github.com/w3c/wai-website) repository.
+> [Accessibility Principles](https://www.w3.org/WAI/fundamentals/accessibility-principles/) is now edited in the [wai-website](https://github.com/w3c/wai-website) repository.